CONSTITUTION (Amended November 16, 2021)

 Section 1.

-The President shall appoint as necessary and for a time certain, a Chairperson for the following committees from the Executive Board.
+The President shall appoint a Chairperson for the following committees from the Executive Board.
 Committee work may be combined.

 A. Constitution